substitute03/ShoppingApp/README.txt

 ShoppingApp
 ------------

-ShoppingApp is a simple console application that allows you to add items to shopping basket, have special offers applied, and to generate a bill.
+ShoppingApp is a simple console application developed in .NET Core 3.1 that allows you to add items to shopping basket, have special offers applied, and to generate a bill.

 Commands
 ---------